Wolf the Storyteller

 Portrait of Kyra Wolfenbarger.
 Photo by Chloe Collyer.

-Kyra "Wolf" Wolfenbarger (b.
+Kyra “Wolf” Wolfenbarger (b.
 2003) lives and works in Brooklyn, New York.
-Born and raised in Las Vegas, Nevada, Wolf graduated with a BA with Honors from the University of Washington in Spring 2025.
-Wolf is currently pursuing an MFA in Painting and Drawing at Pratt Institute.
-Emerging from a childhood dense with creative writing and roleplaying games, Wolf finds passion in collaborative storytelling as a viable method of unearthing interior truths.
-This has emerged through collaborations with soundscape artists such as Jai Lasker and poets such as James Weiners.
+Born and raised in Las Vegas, Nevada, Wolf graduated as Class Speaker with a BA with Honors from the University of Washington in Seattle in Spring 2025 and is currently an MFA candidate in Painting and Drawing at Pratt Institute.
+Wolf is a visual artist, arts writer, and arts educator.
+Recent exhibition venues include the Jacob Lawrence Gallery, Henry Art Gallery, Common Objects, and Stuben Gallery.